wp-plugins/wpsso/readme.txt

 = 2.7 =

 New 'Image Dimensions' options for Open Graph and Pinterest in the custom Social Settings metabox (Pro version), plus other new features and improvements.

-= 2.6.10.2 =

-Fixes for the WooCommerce and BuddyPress support addons (Pro version).

-= 2.6.10.1 =

-A new 'Report Cache Purge Count' option, and 'Social Preview' and 'Header Preview' tabs enabled for Drafts as well.

-= 2.6.10 =

-Adds a new 'Social Preview' tab to the Social Settings metabox, improved title and description handling in some special cases.